Approximating a Diffusion by a Hidden Markov Model: Introduction

 \subsection{Extensions}

-Further connections between (DV3), $v$-seperability, multiplicative mean ergodic theorems, and large deviations for continuous-time Markov processes will be considered in subsequent work, generalizing and extending the discrete-time results of \cite{kontoyiannis-meyn:II}.
+Further connections between (DV3), $v$-separability, multiplicative mean ergodic theorems, and large deviations for continuous-time Markov processes will be considered in subsequent work, generalizing and extending the discrete-time results of \cite{kontoyiannis-meyn:II}.
 In particular, under (DV3), the process $\bfPhi$ is ``multiplicatively regular'' and satisfies strong versions of the ``multiplicative mean ergodic theorem.''
 These results, in turn, can be used to deduce a large deviations principle for the empirical measures induced by $\bfPhi$.
-Moreover, the rate function can be expressed in terms of the entropy, as in \cite{donsker-varadhan:I-II,dembo-zeitouni:book,kontoyiannis-meyn:II}.
+Moreover, the rate function can be expressed in terms of the entropy rate, as in \cite{donsker-varadhan:I-II,dembo-zeitouni:book,kontoyiannis-meyn:II}.

 The technical arguments used in the proofs of all the central results here can easily be extended beyond the class of continuous-sample-path diffusions in $\RL^d$.
 Although such extensions will not be pursued further in this paper, we note that the assumption (A1) can be replaced by the condition that $\bfPhi$ is a nonexplosive Borel right process (so that it satisfies the strong Markov property and has right-continuous sample paths) on a Polish space $\state$.
 Assumptions (A2) and (A3) can be maintained as stated; the conclusions of \Proposition{hypoB} continue to hold in this more general setting.
-Assumption (A4) can also be maintained without modification, where $\clD$ denotes the extended generator for the process.
-The resolvent equations \eqref{ResolveDR} hold in this general setting, which is what is required in the converse theory that provides the implication (ii) $\Longrightarrow$ (i) in \Theorem{HMMapprox}.
+Assumption (A4) can also be maintained without modification.
+The resolvent equations in \Proposition{ResolveDR} hold in this general setting, which is what is required in the converse theory that provides the implication (ii) $\Longrightarrow$ (i) in \Theorem{HMMapprox}.

+Finally, there are applications to consider, as well as bridges to other areas such as statistics, machine learning, and operations research \cite{busvlisch12,denmehmey11}.
+The approximation introduced in this paper is similar to the approximation performed in the modeling technique known as \textit{probabilistic latent semantic analysis} (PLSA); see \cite{hof01} for the basic concepts, and \cite{gaugou05,sharajsma08} for surveys that describe connections with techniques from other fields.
+Given a large $m\times m$ matrix $P$ representing associations between different objects, the goal is to find an approximating matrix $T$, an $m\times r$ matrix $S$, and an $r\times m$ matrix $N$ such that $r\ll m$ and,

+where $\{s_i:1\le i\le r\}$ denote the columns of $S$, and $\{n_i^ \transpose :1\le i\le r\}$ denote the rows of $N$.
+Hence, the goal is to find a transition matrix of reduced rank, exactly as in this paper.
+Our work provides motivation and rigorous justification for the use PLSA models, even when the state space is general, and even for Markov models evolving in continuous time, as well as motivation for the development of approximation theory for diffusions based on observed trajectories of the process.